 As with the House, the vote was incredibly close, and Lt.
 Gov. Justin Fairfax actually cast a tie-breaking vote in favor of the legislation, which is part of Gov. Northam’s pro-abortion legislative agenda.
 HB980 will do away with common-sense requirements, such as ambulatory surgical center standards for abortion facilities, a 24-hour waiting period, delivery of informed consent materials, and a transabdominal ultrasound before an abortion.
-The bill would also non-physicians such as physician’s assistants, nurse practitioners, and certified-nurse midwives, to commit abortions.
+The bill would also allow non-physicians such as physician’s assistants, nurse practitioners, and certified-nurse midwives, to commit abortions.

 But the idea of non-physicians committing abortions has given even abortion advocates pause.
 A judge who ruled last year in favor of allowing non-physicians to commit abortions in Virginia changed his mind in a later ruling, stating that he did not believe their training would allow them to adequately manage abortion complications.